 Lloyd's Register Consulting work with SSM contributes to the new FASTNET (FAST Nuclear Emergency Tools) project, funded by the EU Research and Innovation programme, Horizon 2020.
 This project brings together a group of experts, including Lloyd's Register Consulting, to further explore the industry's knowledge of severe nuclear accidents and risk mitigation tools.
 The overall objective is to qualify a graduated response methodology that integrates several tools and methods to deliver both diagnosis and prognosis of severe accident progression.
 This methodology will also estimate the consequences of a nuclear incident on the surrounding population and environment.
-Another key project aim is to build a source term database for any nuclear power plant concept or spent fuel pool facility in Europe as a first step for a harmonisation in methodologies.
+Another key project aim is to build a source term database for any nuclear power plant concept or spent fuel pool facility in Europe.
 Behind the enormous level of complexity lies a simple fact: the more potential accidental scenarios the industry knows about, the better the public and environment can be protected.
 This international collaboration will enhance further understanding at a critical point in nuclear energy's evolution.